meliao/osdc_support/quickstart.rst

   Bionimbus PDC         bionimbus-pdc.opensciencedatacloud.org same as login node OSDC Atwood (Conte)   atwood.opensciencedatacloud.org        same as login node
   ====================  ====================================== ==================
 6. If on the protected data clouds your user data is automatically mounted.
 If on Adler and Sullivan you must manually mount your user data in your vms.
-The script '/cloudconf/mount-glusterfs $USERNAME' will mount /glusterfs.
+The script 'sudo /cloudconf/mount-glusterfs $USERNAME' will mount /glusterfs.
 Your password is stored on the login node at either ~/smbpassword.txt or ~/glusterfs-password

 7. Compute over data!